gjwgit/azcv/STREET.md

 1340.0 747.0 1404.0 745.0 1410.0 832.0 1346.0 834.0,3
 ```

-Observations: Notice that the "NASIONAL 3" logo appears twice yet for
+*Observations:* The "NASIONAL 3" logo appears twice yet for one of them
-one of them NASIONAL is picked up and for the other 3 is picked
+NASIONAL is picked up and for the other 3 is picked up.
-up.